 MAT is shown to decrease opioid use, opioid-related overdose deaths, criminal activity, and infectious disease transmission.
 MAT also has been shown to increase social function and retention in treatment.
 Those who are treated with medication were more likely to remain in therapy than those who did not receive medication.

 All treatment requires a caring approach, but it is even more important to apply this to adolescents.

 These children or young adults who suffer from substance use disorders are doing so with a developing brain.
 This requires delicate attention to treating the matter.
-There are a variety of approaches for treatment of adolescents, such as evidence-based approaches, including behavioral and family-based interventions.
-In some cases, a medication-assisted treatment will be used.
+There are a variety of approaches for the treatment of adolescents, such as evidence-based approaches, including behavioral and family-based interventions.
+In some cases, medication-assisted treatment will be used.

 Each approach is designed to address specific aspects of adolescent drug use and the consequences for the individual, their family, and society as a whole.

 For these interventions to be effective, the clinician must be trained and well-supervised to ensure they adhere to instructions and guidance described in treatment manuals.

 The 12-step program was pioneered by Alcoholics Anonymous and is used by a staggering 74 percent of treatment centers.
 The premise of the 12-step model is that people can help one another achieve and maintain sobriety.
 This can be done through meetings where experiences are shared to support the ongoing effort of maintaining abstinence.
 Positive mental health can contribute to longer-term recovery.
 Twelve-step programs allow someone to recognize and admit there are an addiction problem and surrender to the fact that addiction exists.
 People who participate in this program also decide to seek outside guidance.
 This can be beneficial for people who are recovering from either drug or alcohol use or both.